Cowboy Campground at Legacy Park

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-HOT SPRINGS CAMPGROUND is a hot spring on Hot Spring/South Fork Payette River located in ID, near BOISE.
+Hot Springs Campground is a hot spring on Hot Spring/South Fork Payette River located in Idaho, near Boise.
 Guide to the unofficial Hot Springs Campground in Idaho.
 Find directions, access notes, and safety tips for soaking in the natural hot springs.

 Campground near site